Rover 12: The Knight-Rover engine

 The connecting rods for the two cylinders are side by side on the same crank pin, making firing points equidistant.
 The engine is mounted directly on the chassis frame.
 It can be seen from the illustration the rearmost bracket rolls over the flywheel, making the rear mountings much further apart from the front set than would be allowed by mounting the engine direct from the very short block.
 Magneto, distributor and water pump are driven by skew gear from the front of the crankshaft, as are the pinions and chains which drive the valve shafts operating the sleeve valves.
 The two-jet carburettor incorporates a silencer on its air intake.
 The first jet is used only at starting or at idle.

 A supplementary air supply controlled by a foot pedal operated at will by the driver provides an oil mist from inside the engine's crankcase to lubricate the tops of the valve sleeves.
 A three-plunger pump driven by the valve shaft forces oil from the sump to troughs under and in the path of the big ends.
 With each revolution the big ends dipping into the troughs throw oil to all parts of the engine.
 The dashboard has a telltale to warn if the pump is not working properly.

 Chassis

 The chassis was entirely new.
 The metal to metal multi-plate clutch requires no lubrication.
 Two plates are phosphor bronze, the others are steel.
 There is a double universal joint (a sliding block allows for withdrawal of the clutch) between the clutch and the gearbox.
 The gearbox is mounted on a separate underframe; all its shafts run on ball bearings.
 There are three forward speeds.
-The propellor shaft is fully enclosed and has a ball and fork joint at its forward end.
+The propeller shaft is fully enclosed and has a ball and fork joint at its forward end.
 Final drive is by overhead worm.